smartninja/webapp2-no-gae-basic/README.md

-# How to run webapp2 without GAE
+# How to run webapp2 without Cloud SDK

-> Note: This will only work on localhost.
-You will not be able to deploy this code on Google App Engine.

-If you can't get GAE to run on your computer, you can still use the webapp2 Python framework without GAE.
+If you can't get Google Cloud SDK to run on your computer, you can still use the webapp2 Python framework without the Cloud SDK.
 This is a step-by-step tutorial on how to do it.

 ### Step 1: Create new PyCharm project